stellados53/kali_commands/README.md

 > -p   = Specifies the source port number.
 >
 > 8080 = port number.
+- Now you can execute any command of kali linux such as pwd, ls -la.
+- the execution will be done.

 > __low__ - in searchbox END WITH ";" AND RUN THE COMMAND ACCORDING TO THE WEBSITE OS.MOST IMPORTANT IF THE IP IS 192.168.11.129, SUBTRACT THE LAST NUMBER -1 THAT IS 192.168.11.128.
 >